bweatherson/demons/latest-export.md

 In later parts of the book, I'll be frequently appealing to decision problems that are generated from other games that have been widely discussed by economic theorists.
 Most of these discussions are not particularly recent; the bulk of the work I'll be citing is from the 1980s and 1990s, and I don't take myself to be making a significant contribution to contemporary economic theorising.
 But what I want to point out is that there is a vast source of examples in the economic theory literature that decision theorists could be, and should be, discussing.
 And I've spent so long here on the translation between the two literatures in part because I think there are huge gains to be had from bringing these literatures into contact.

-## An Indecisive Example {#indecisive}
+### An Indecisive Example {#indecisive}

-This section is mostly going to be talking about games that are commonly known as Stag Hunts.
+This subsection is mostly going to be talking about games that are commonly known as Stag Hunts.
 Brian Skyrms has written extensively on why Stag Hunts are philosophically important [@Skyrms2001, @Skyrms2004], and putting them at the center of the story is one of several ways in which this book is following Skyrms's lead.

 Stag Hunts are symmetric two-player two-option, simultaneous move games.
 So they can be defined by putting constraints on the values in \@ref(tab:basic-sym-game).
 In this case, the constraints are